PPnP/PPnP/README.md

 > [![](https://img.shields.io/badge/frontend-Matvey%20Kottsov-orange)](https://vk.com/kottsovcom 'VK profile')
 > [![](https://img.shields.io/badge/DS%2FML-Denis%20Kozlov-blue)](https://vk.com/dkozl 'VK profile')

 We are a young team with a strange name that makes beautiful.
-We combine advanced development technologies and love for user-centric visuals.
+We combine advanced development technologies and love for user-friendly visuals.
 Our hometown is Moscow 🇷🇺.

 For more info check our [website](https://ppnp.me).